PARIS WRITERS WORKSHOP - Master classes

 Panel Discussion 2019 - Navigating the Publishing World

-Two writers and an agent discuss todays publishing environment, and the challenges for the writer.
+Two award-winning writers, Caroline Vu and Alecia McKenzie and literary agent Gregory Messina discuss today's publishing environment, and the challenges for the writer.
 How do you get an agent?
 Is it possible to be published without an agent?
 What about writers crossing different cultures?
 Our panel will engage in a lively discussion and take your questions!